 It is vital that you go into your Skills section and control what your connections might be asked to endorse you for.

-Here’s a big clue – your ideal customers are not looking for your prowess at sales or new business development.
-Add in some of your own Fire & Security skills!
+Here’s a big clue!
+If you are a Fire & Security installer, your ideal customers are not looking for your prowess at sales or new business development.
+You should add in some of your own Fire & Security skills!

 In the Skills & Endorsement section, click on the Add a new skill link.
-This will bring up a box in which you can add the best keywords for you and your business.
+This will bring up a box in which you can add the best Fire & Security keywords for you and your business.

 Start typing in the skill that you want to add and some options will appear in a dropdown menu for you to select.